 The McGough Facility Management team continuously strives to improve Butler Square’s energy efficiency.
 Below are some examples of projects done in the past few years to reduce energy consumption in the building.

-In the west building obsolete pneumatic air controls were replaced with up to date Energy Management controls.
+Obsolete pneumatic air controls have been replaced with up to date Energy Management controls.
 These air boxes control the heating and cooling of the building automatically, which results in less energy usage.

 The emergency power system was upgraded to comply with the newest electrical and safety codes.
 This includes automatic switches for the elevators and emergency lighting.

 A high efficiency boiler system was installed for the east building increasing nominal efficiency from 80% to 96% (when in the condensing mode); dramatically reducing the east building’s gas usage.